"Alger la Blanche | Algiers the White"

 Language:

-Algiers, the capital city of Algeria, predominantly speaks Algerian Arabic, a variant of Arabic.
-This dialect is heavily influenced by Berber, Turkish, and French languages.
-Modern Standard Arabic is also used in formal settings such as media and education.
-French, a remnant of Algeria's colonial past, is widely spoken and used in business, education, and government.
-Berber languages are also spoken by the Berber minority.
+In Algiers, the capital city of Algeria, the most commonly spoken language is Algerian Arabic, a variant of Arabic heavily influenced by Berber and French.
+French, a remnant of Algeria's colonial past, is also widely spoken and used in business, education, and the media.
+Berber languages, particularly Kabyle, are spoken by the Berber minority.
+English is increasingly taught in schools but is not widely spoken.